Online abuse, threats: Women journalists raise concerns

 They also called upon the Standing Committees on Human Rights of the upper and lower house of parliament to take notice and hold the government accountable by ensuring they acknowledge, apologize, and list the actions they will now take to put an end to such a threatening environment.

-Mehmal Sarfraz, Benazir Shah, Nasim Zehra , Zebunnisa Burki, Asma Shirazi, Tanzeela Mazhar, Munizae Jahangir, Nasim Zehra, Gharidah Farooqi and Kamila Hyat were prominent among the signatories of the statement.
+Mehmal Sarfraz, Benazir Shah, Zebunnisa Burki, Asma Shirazi, Tanzeela Mazhar, Munizae Jahangir, Nasim Zehra, Gharidah Farooqi and Kamila Hyat were prominent among the signatories of the statement.

-Reacting to the statement, Pakistan’s Minister for Human Rights Shireen Mazari said abusing women because they are critical of the government “is never acceptable”.

 Meanwhile, the Pakistan People's Party (PPP) Chairman, Bilawal Bhutto Zardari, who is also the chairman of the National Assembly's Standing Committee for Human Rights in Pakistan, tweeted saying he has taken note of threats to women journalists.
 He has also invited them to brief the committee on the issues faced by them.